Elizabeth Weaver

 • Trusts, Probate & Estates

-Recommended by Chambers & Partners and The Legal 500 for her domestic and offshore work in these fields Elizabeth is “very strong in the trusts world” and “an absolutely top go to counsel”, Elizabeth has considerable experience in trusts, probate and estates work, especially contentious work.
+Recommended by Chambers & Partners (Traditional Chancery and Offshore) and the Legal 500 for her domestic and offshore work in these fields Elizabeth is “very strong in the trusts world” and “an absolutely top go to counsel”, Elizabeth has considerable experience in trusts, probate and estates work, especially contentious work.

 Recent representative examples are:

-• Grosskopf v Grosskopf (ongoing) – the arbitrability of a dispute over the conduct of trustees.
+• Grosskopf v Grosskopf [2024] WTLR 539 first reported decision in England on the arbitrability of a dispute over the conduct of trustees.

 • Goodrich v AB [2022] WTLR 525 – important decision on the interpretation of trust deeds in the light of ECHR.